albertusk95/albertusk95.github.io/_posts/DataMining/2017-01-06-build-a-simple-recsys.md

 ### Introduction

-Have you ever visited such sites providing services for movies, dating, food, music, books, shopping, or even jokes?
+Have you ever visited sites providing services for movies, dating, food, music, books, shopping, or even jokes?
 I'm pretty sure that most of you have done so, yet have you ever noticed that in certain condition you suddenly find out several options of product that attract your attention?
 Have you ever thought that when you choose to click those options, it is one of the company's strategies to make you buy their products with larger amount (they also hope that you will spend your time longer on their site and come back again for you think that the provided products are interesting)?

 So, if you are interested in finding the answers for those enquiries, the primary question is how do the provider / company provide those options that matched your preferences?
 The answer is they use a feature called the **recommender system**.
 This feature will try to find your preferences by analyzing your purchases history and by doing this, you can say that you are acquainted by the system.
 Because of every person has different preferences, the system will try to build a user model that stores your evaluation for each type of product.
 Your evaluation can be represented as ratings from one to five, as yes/no voting, etc.